Dr-Noob/peakperf/README.md

 # peakperf
-Achieve peak performance in x86_64 CPUs.
+Achieve peak performance on x86_64 CPUs.

 ## Usage
 Build the microbenchmark with `make` and run peakperf: